We have information you must know before you buy the Xterra.

 The rear seat, split 60/40, folds flat with a few steps.
 Some SUV seats fold easier, some with more difficulty.
 Good grab handles over the rear doors, one map pocket on the driver's seatback, two 20-ounce bottle holders.
 Legroom in the rear seat is a bit lacking, at a mere 34.4 inches, although a person can fit their knees in there, even behind the driver with his or her seat slid back.

 The cargo area is where the Xterra comes into its own.
-It's got an Easy Clean surface, like hard vinyl, making your wet dog no problem.
+All but the base model have an Easy Clean surface, like hard vinyl, making your wet dog no problem.
 There's a nice deep hidden compartment under the floor, and no less than 10 utility hooks on the floor, sides and ceiling.
 Space and nets to carry jugs.
-We were intrigued by the adjustable track system in the cargo floor, similar in design to the Utili-track system offered on the Nissan Titan and Frontier pickups; it's optional.
+We were intrigued by the adjustable track system in the cargo floor, similar in design to the Utili-track system offered on the Nissan Titan and Frontier pickups.
+Like the Easy Clean surface, it's standard on all but the base-level X.

 The Nissan Xterra is built on a truck chassis.
 Its body is attached to a boxed-in steel ladder frame and uses a rugged suspension, double-wishbone front and solid axle with leaf springs in rear.
 It's the same chassis as the Nissan Frontier pickup truck, although the Xterra has a higher center of gravity that you can feel in the ride, which is reasonably comfortable thanks to a longish wheelbase.